maxi0604/aoc2023/README.md

 ## License
 I don't know what you'd be using this for, but if you must: AGPLv3 or later.
 ## Log
-- d1: Finished part 1 with `x86-64 Assembly`, part 2 was becoming too depressing, so I wrote `C` instead.
+- d1: Finished part 1 with **x86-64 Assembly**, part 2 was becoming too depressing, so I wrote **C** instead.
 (Wow, wouldn't have expected to ever consider C as an upgrade...)
-- d2: Finished part 1 and 2 with `Haskell`.
-After wasting way to much time on unsuccessfully trying to understand parser combinators, I just wrote a minor abomination using `splitOn`.
+- d2: Finished part 1 and 2 with **Haskell**.
+After wasting way too much time on unsuccessfully trying to understand parser combinators, I just wrote a minor abomination using `splitOn`.
 The actual tasks were quite fun to implement (It's always fun to get to use `transpose`), however.
+- d3: Wrote both parts in **Rust**.
+For part 1, I spent way too much time trying to debug some off-by-one error at the end of a line.
+Fixed it by just padding each line with dots internally.
+Part 2 went over easily.
+Using multiple binaries in the same crate made it really pleasant to split the code for both parts.
+The fact that rust considers a `String` to be valid UTF-8 could be worked around easily by just storing the input as bytes and converting to `&str` where needed.